syntaxfm/website/shows/457 - Supper club monorepos.md

 ---
-number: 455
+number: 457
 title: NX Monorepos with Victor Savkin
-date: 1651838400797
+date: 1652443200950
 url:
 ---

-In this episode of Syntax, Wes and Scott talk
+In this episode of Syntax, Wes and Scott talk with Victor Savkin about NX Monorepo development.

 ## SPONSOR  - Sponsor